FauxCue/.github/profile/README.md

 ---

-*"The next honest question is sacred.
-Our certainty is not."*
+*"Honest questions are sacred.
+Our beliefs are not."*